Some of my writing pieces featured in magazines and guest blogs.

 A DNA-based rewritable memory device | Nanowerk

-DNA-based information storage has many advantages including longevity (DNA has a half-life of ~500 years) and ability for highly dense storage (∼1 million terabytes/cu mm), and is more suited for archival storage of data.
+DNA-based information storage has many advantages including longevity and ability for highly dense storage, and is more suited for archival storage of data.
 However, reading only portions of the stored message is hard since entire libraries of DNA strands have to be sequenced.
-Also, sequencing DNA is an elaborate and (for now) costly method.
-In our recent paper in Nucleic Acids Research, we use shape-changing DNA nanostructures for short term storage of data, where the information is "written" in different conformations of the nanostructures.
-The stored data can be easily read-out using gel electrophoresis, eliminating any multi-step or costly methods.
-Moreover, the written information can be erased and rewritten, with our strategy also providing a write-protection function (to prevent erasing of specific bits).
+In our recent paper in Nucleic Acids Research, we use DNA nanoswitches for short term storage of data, where the information is "written" in different states of the nanoswitches.
+The written information can be erased and rewritten, with our strategy also providing a write-protection function (to prevent erasing of specific bits).
+The stored data can be easily read-out using gel electrophoresis.